stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 - [Fatal car accidents](https://www.iihs.org/topics/fatality-statistics/detail/state-by-state): (3,563/39,512,223)*100 = 0.009%.
 - [Suicides](https://www.cdc.gov/nchs/pressroom/sosmap/suicide-mortality/suicide.htm): (4,491/39,512,223)*100 = 0.011%.

-There are twice as many deaths due to car accidents and suicides than deaths related to COVID-19.
+**There are twice as many deaths due to car accidents and suicides than deaths related to COVID-19.**

 Based on the definition of an [epidemic](#Definition-Epidemic), does California fit the definition?
- - Epidemic: 200 per week per 100,000 people.
+ - An epidemic is dfined as "200 cases per week per 100,000 people".
 Based on the population of California, there should be 79,024 cases per week to be epidemic levels for the entire state: (39,512,223/100,000)*200 = 79,024.
- - Over an 18 week period (January-April 2020) California has a total of 70,978 cases (not 70,978 per week, but total cases).
+ - Over an 18 week period (January-April 2020) California has a total of 70,978 cases (total, not 70,978 per week).
  - The weekly maximum cases in California was 13,211 cases for the week ending 5/9/2020.
-That is **66.6% below epidemic levels** (13,211/(39,512,223/100,000)) (by the [scientific definition](#Definition-Epidemic)).
+That is **California is 66.6% below epidemic levels** (13,211/(39,512,223/100,000)) (by the [scientific definition](#Definition-Epidemic)).